johnsonjh/VEDIT/README.md

 ## Building

-Currently, the full VEDIT-PLUS (both Z80 and 8080) builds along with the TRS-80 Model II variants have been built and tested using either the *Technical Design Labs, Inc.* Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21 (1978), or the *Phoenix Software
+Currently, the full VEDIT-PLUS (both Z80 and 8080) builds, along with the TRS-80 Model II variants have been built and tested using either the *Technical Design Labs, Inc.* Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21 (1978), or the *Phoenix Software